UWRobotLearning/WheeledLab/README.md

 ## Installing IsaacLab (~30 min)

+Note: Only use this pip installation approach if you're on Ubuntu 22.04+ or Windows.
+For Ubuntu 20.04, install from the binaries. [link](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html)

 WheeledLab is built atop Isaac Lab.
 If you do not yet have Isaac Lab installed, it is open-source and installation instructions for Isaac Sim v4.5.0 and Isaac Lab v2.0.2 can be found below:

 ```bash